sheam/less-annoying-grid/README.md

 # The Less Annoying Grid

+**Note:** I am no longer maintaining this package.
+I have switched to using [Tanstack Table](https://tanstack.com/table/latest).
+If someone wants to to take this over, let me know.

 An editable data grid that is meant for multiple scenarios.

 This isn't meant as a quick way to show data.